 I do buy and regularly use pure maple syrup — never the imitation ones.

 We buy honey, agave, pure maple syrup, and real fruit preserves.
 While they are all natural in the truest sense of the word, they all have a lot of sugar.
 I usually add these to breakfast foods and smoothies but sometimes they make me carb crash.
 Having less sugar keeps my moods more stable.
+If you like low sugar recipes, check out this one for sugar free caramel syrup.

 I love this sugar free syrup recipe because I can make it and store it in the refrigerator.
 It’s rich and thick.
 I put it in a mason jar or other glass jar with an airtight seal.
 Using monk fruit makes it low calorie and sugar free.
 If you don’t have monk fruit, you can substitute stevia.
 Avoid liquid stevia because of the vegetable glycerin which is typically sourced from palm oil.